coatyio/coaty-examples/remote-operations/js/README.md

 Additionally, the `ControlController` of the light control agent keeps track of light and light control agents which are currently active, i.e. connected to the broker.
-To realize this, the controller observes Advertise and Deadvertise events on agent communication manager components and discovers such components initially.
+To realize this, the controller extends from `ObjectLifecycleController`, a convenience controller class provided by the Coaty JS framework, and uses its method `observeObjectLifecycleInfoByCoreType` to observe Advertise and Deadvertise events on agent communication manager identity components and discovers such components initially.
 The number of active agents is displayed in the header bar of the light control UI.

 The local communication flow between a controller and its corresponding Angular view component (`LightComponent`, `ControlComponent`) is modelled using